 After which he got the top five behavior, that he needs to focus on in order to improve his performance rating score.
 In the next stage, he will create an action plan that will improve his most important behavior which is responsible for his low rating score in performance appraisal.

-Because of this reason, his performance rating score has reduced.
+Because of this reason, his performance rating score has been reduced.
 Now he decided to develop an action plan and execute it, this plan primarily focuses on taking company-sponsored training and enrolling in skill-based courses.

 Whatever he learned in training and courses, he started implementing it at the workplace.
 He also created a journal that tracks, what he learned in training courses and how much of that he implemented or applied at the workplace.